GfSE/SAF-Specification/stereotypes.md

 ### Documentation
-<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/dev/developing-saf/concept/concepts.md#Operational Story'>Operational Story</A><BR><BR><BR>Operational Story The Operational Story represents one or more Operational Use Cases in the Usage Scenario identified by the Operational Context.
+<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#Operational Story'>Operational Story</A><BR><BR><BR>Operational Story: The Operational Story represents one or more Operational Use Cases in the Usage Scenario identified by the Operational Context.
 The Operational Story is described as narrative story-telling.<BR><BR><BR>Usage in Viewpoints:<BR></html>

 ### Realizes
 [Operational Story](developing-saf/concept/concepts.md#Operational-Story)<BR><BR>The Operational Story represents one or more Operational Use Cases in the Usage Scenario identified by the Operational Context.
 The Operational Story is described as narrative story-telling.<BR>